NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 3. GND
 4. Reset

-These are a subset of thesignals that connect to the FTDI header in the microcontroller reference design.
+These are a subset of the signals that connect to the FTDI header in the microcontroller reference design.
 You don't need the FTDI header.

 ### The IMU